NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

     * number of spaces, approx. area required
 * demo how to solve for bike parking

-  * won't be modeled automatically, but you can add on a parking layer in Rhino and label it **"*bike parking*"**, then add a mass to the model in that layer to see how it will affect the massing and measurements
+  * won't be modeled automatically, but you can add on a parking layer in Rhino and label it `bike parking`, then add a mass to the model in that layer to see how it will affect the massing and measurements
-  * shortcomings will be highlighted in red, once you provide the required amount it will go black

-The Summary tab shows an overview of IDs, ZFA totals for each major use category and overall, and an estimated residential unit count.
-Since it shows all sites across the scenario, only the scenario toggle is displayed at the top. **(does not show up)**

 In the [next tutorial](/tutorials/rhino/module-3) we'll look at some more advanced techniques for modeling, including how to define custom zoning, automate complex site/scenario definitions and generate massings in bulk.